Camarones and RN3 – Western Patagonia

 Cabo Dos Bahías – Penguin Colony

-A short drive from Camarones, Cabo Dos Bahías is home to one of the largest Magellanic penguin colonies in the region.
+A short drive from Camarones, Cabo Dos Bahías is home to one of the largest Magellanic penguin (Spheniscus magellanicus) colonies in the region.
 This protected area offers a more secluded and intimate experience with the penguins compared to the larger colonies on the Valdés Peninsula.
 The penguins here nest in burrows dug into the sandy earth, sometimes just metres from the cliffs that drop dramatically into the sea.
 With the Atlantic crashing against the rocky shore, the setting is both wild and serene.

 During the breeding season, the colony is teeming with activity as adult penguins guard their nests, mate, or feed their chicks.
 The sight of thousands of penguins standing in the sun, calling to their partners or preening themselves, is an unforgettable experience.
-Visitors can also spot other species such as guanacos (lama guanicoe), rheas (rhea americana), and various seabirds, making Cabo Dos Bahías a must-visit for nature lovers.
+Visitors can also spot other species such as guanacos (Lama guanicoe), rheas (Rhea americana), and various seabirds, making Cabo Dos Bahías a must-visit for nature lovers.

 Orcas and Marine Life

-As with Puerto Madryn, the waters around Camarones are frequented by orcas, especially during the summer months.
+As with Puerto Madryn, the waters around Camarones are frequented by orcas (Orcinus orca), especially during the summer months.
 Known for their unique hunting behaviour, orcas in this region have developed the ability to beach themselves temporarily to catch prey, including young sea lions and penguins.
 While we did not witness this behaviour firsthand, we did spot a pod of five orcas patrolling the coastline, a reminder of the raw and untamed nature of this remote part of Patagonia.

 Flora and Fauna of Eastern Patagonia